 But what does it mean by “STOP adding fuel to the fire”?

-Tap into your consciousness and mindfulness at that moment instead of reacting unconsciously and letting that situation take control of your actions.
+Tap into your consciousness and be mindful at that moment instead of reacting unconsciously and letting that situation take control of your actions.

 Take charge of your own behavior and decide at that moment how will you handle this situation?
 Will you let yourself lose control or will you handle it with calm and wisdom?

 It’s a simple yet powerful law of the universe.
-When you stop feeding something, it begins to get weak and over time it might eventually die.
+When you stop feeding something, it begins to get weak and shrink down.
 If you want the fire to stop, you won’t put more fuel in it, would you?

 Often what happens is that toxicity travels from one source to another forming a chain